 ‘Non‑standard hours of care in child care services’ is an indicator of governments’ objective to ensure that government funded child care services are accessible and flexible.

 ‘Non‑standard hours of care in child care services’ is defined as the proportion of Australian Government CCS approved child care services that provide non‑standard hours of care, by service type.
-Definitions of ‘standard hours’ and ‘non‑standard hours’ are provided in the 'Key terms and references' tab.
+Definitions of ‘standard hours’ and ‘non‑standard hours’ are provided in the 'Explanatory material' tab.